karvozavr/ast-info-plugin/README.md

 ## Usage

-Simplest way to run the plugin is:
+The easiest way to run the plugin is:
 `./gradlew runIde`

 To display AST and info for selection: